 - The super special postmark is only offered in December.
-The only post office in the world with Santa’s name will begin offering the postmark on December 1 and it will be available on working days until December 24 in 2021.
+The only post office in the world with Santa’s name will begin offering the postmark on December 1 and it will be available on working days until December 24.

 - It’s free!
 That’s right; there is no charge for postmarking.
 However, don’t forget to apply regular postage to your holiday mail before getting the postmark.

 - You’ve got options – of course, you can go to the famous, small-town post office to hand cancel your own mail, but you can also mail your Christmas cards to the post office and request the Santa Claus Postmark.
 Just put your cards in a package (sturdy envelope or box), with postage stamps already on them, and mail to: Postmaster, P.O.
 Box 9998, Santa Claus, IN 47579-9998.
 Include a note requesting the postmark and you will be set.